replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Configure S3-Compatible Storage for Air Gapped Environments

-In Replicated app manager 1.94.0 and later, the following S3-compatible object stores are supported for storing backups with Velero:
+> Introduced in the Replicated app manager v1.94.0

+The following S3-compatible object stores are supported for storing backups with Velero:

 - Ceph RADOS v12.2.7
 - MinIO